nutanix-japan/nai-llm/docs/iep_260/iep_deploy.md

 ## Prepare for NAI Deployment

-!!! example "GA Software with NAI v2.7.0"
+!!! example "Early Access(EA)/Technical Preview(TP) Software with NAI v2.6.0"

     In this lab, we will deploy EA and TP version of the following software to test the following:

     -  Nutanix Enterprise AI

-        * **Unified Endpoints** - multiple endpoints for HA and token-based rate limiting
+        * Unified Endpoints - multiple endpoints for HA and token-based rate limiting
-        * **Providers** - Add remote endpoints from providers to utilize their models in Nutanix Enterprise AI workloads.
+        * Providers - Add remote endpoints from providers to utilize their models in Nutanix Enterprise AI workloads.

 !!! info

-    Changes in NAI ``v2.7.0``
+    Changes in NAI ``v2.6.0``

     - Kserve is of at least of ``v0.15.0``
     - Cert-manager is at least of ``v1.17.2``
     - OpenTelemetry operator is at least of ``v0.102.0``
-    - Envoy Gateway is at least of ``v1.7.0``
+    - Envoy Gateway is at least of ``v1.6.3``

 ## Enable Pre-requisite Applications